ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 * When the request includes an IAM  token, set this value to the **access_token.iam_id** field value that is available in the IAM token that your service gets to run the action.
 * For Watson services that get the initiator information through the Watson Gateway header, set this value to the **x-watson-userinfo** &gt; **bluemix-subject**.
-* For actions (events)) that are published to Hyperwarp by an IBM Cloud service, and subscribed by an IBM Cloud service, set this value as follows:
+* For actions (events) that are published to Hyperwarp by an IBM Cloud service, and subscribed by an IBM Cloud service, set this value as follows:

-    Publisher service: Set this field to the user or service ID that requests the action: **access_token.iam_id**.
+    Publisher service: Set this field to the IBMid or service ID that requests the action: **access_token.iam_id**.

-    Subscriber service:  Set this field to the **publisher**.
+    Subscriber service:  Set this field with the service ID value in the `publisher` field

+* For actions between services, set this field to the **crnToken.iam_id** field value that is available in the CRN token.

 | Who is the initiator                       | Value                                                                   | Example          |